 There’s an annual fee of $10 to submit the Colorado LLC Periodic Report.

 The Colorado personal net income tax rate is a flat rate of 4.63%.

-The state sales tax is only 2.9%, but cities and counties add on sales taxes of their own, making the total sales tax much higher.
+The state sales tax is only 2.9%, but cities and counties add on sales taxes of their own, making the price at the register much higher.
 For example, in Colorado Springs, the total sales tax comes out to 8.25%, and in Denver it’s 7.65%.